A Little Bit Insane

 Anyway, when we adopted our son, on Oct.
 13, 2010, it was a JOYOUS day.
 We’d spent all week in Ethiopia, a beautiful beautiful country.
 It was made even beautiful-er because my son was in my arms.
 Precious precious child.
 On Oct.
 17, 2010, we got our first of many disappointments.
 We were being denied by US immigration for lack of money to support our son.
 Our hearts were broken.
 We had just come off a tremendous high and thrown into the deepest pit imaginable.
 Surrounded by darkness and sadness.
 Alone….so we thought.

 After being a stay at home mom for 17 yrs and homeschooling my brood, I got a job to help our family.
 We had to put our children in public school and work around 2 working parents and a handful of responsibilities and activities for our children.
-There would be no vacations, no mini vacations, limited holidays, rare home cooked meals and homework on the fly.
+There would be no vacations, no mini-vacations, limited holidays, rare home-cooked meals and homework on the fly.
 It was a huge huge change.

-In April 2011, we met our new homestudy agent (Forever Family Adoptions Jessica Johnson) and we were informed that we met the income requirements and it was time to refile with immigration.
+In April 2011, we met our new home study agent (Forever Family Adoptions Jessica Johnson) and we were informed that we met the income requirements and it was time to refile with immigration.
 Our hearts soared.
 All our hard work had paid off.
 It has been a LONG time since April and we are still in the hands of immigration.
 We are waiting.
-Our son is waiting….
+Our son is waiting.

 I told him that he’d better be praying to God that his heart is changed cause this mama’s heart was DONE DONE DONE.
-He had lost his pea-pickin’ mind.
-We had a daughter, fixing to start driving; one daughter in the midst of puberty; our daughter with RAD; our over active boy; our boy with special needs and then our new son whom we weren’t sure of what needs he would have AND HE WANTS TO DO THIS AGAIN?
+He had lost his pea-picking’ mind.
+We had a daughter, fixing to start driving; one daughter in the midst of puberty; our daughter with RAD; an overactive boy; and our boy with special needs and then our new son whom we weren’t sure of what needs he would have AND HE WANTS TO DO THIS AGAIN?
 Lost.His.Mind.
-There was *alot* of silence on that hour drive home.
+There was *a lot* of silence on that hour drive home.
 I mean A LOT.

 Maybe I’m not called to adopt again, maybe God is preparing me to help others to adopt.
 Wouldn’t that be amazing!
 He is bigger than money, He is bigger than stamina, He is bigger than immigration…HE IS BIGGER.
 If He sees fit to add another child or children, He will make it possible.
 I’m not in shock, anymore.
 I’m in awe and excited to see how He is going to finish out this year and strength our family for the next big thing.
 I love my kids.
 I miss my son.
 I’m excited, for the first time in over a year.

 Praise be to Him….to be continued….eventually.